qri-io/rfcs/text/0023-stats-component.md

 - alternatives, use json schema somehow for stats... we are basically using json schema to describe the stats anyway.
 - keep pushing the stats to a stats field in meta.
 However, since stats should be computer generated, this doesn't seem right.
 It's to easy right now to mess with the meta.

+If we do not add a stats component, we will run into issues as we move forward with fleshing out templates for visualizations.
+We do not want dataset creators to have to inject the entire dataset body into a template in order to render an interesting visualization.
+With a stats component, the user can do some analysis on the dataset, save it to the stats component, and inject the the statistical data it needs to display in a rendered viz.
+Using the stats component rather then the body, will save an order of magnatude of space, rendering, and loading time.

+We can add stats to the structure component.
+This would most make sense in place of or added onto the json schema.
+However, we definitely get a lot of wins by using json schema, so we really don't want to replace it.
+As for adding to what json schema already gives us, for tabular data, this is actually probably possible.
+However, we also want to allow custom stats and a way forward for stats on high dimentional data, this seems much more difficult.
+The problem of presenting stats on high dimentional data is difficult enough without having to also add the complexity of describing high dimentional data.
+Having the stats in a separate location feel better then adding it to structure.

+We already have a meta component that describes the dataset, we could potentially just add a `stats` section there, or just have dataset creators add stats as an arbitrary field each time they need them.
+However, the Meta component is very easy to mess with, and there are very few bounds on what you can add.
+Part of our guarentee with the Stats component, is that the Stats reflect the body, because they were generated from of that body.
+Adding to an arbitrary field in Meta does not give us that guarentee.
 <!-- - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this? -->